Lover (album): Commercial performance

-Lover peaked atop the charts in the English-speaking countries including Australia, New Zealand, the United Kingdom (including Scotland), Ireland, and Canada.
+Lover peaked atop the charts in the English-speaking countries including Australia, Canada, Ireland, New Zealand, and the United Kingdom (including Scotland).
 It made Swift the artist with the most number-one albums (five) of the 2010s decade in Australia and the first female artist in the same decade to have four number-one albums in both the United Kingdom and Ireland.
 In March 2024, following the Australian dates of the Eras Tour, Lover again topped the chart in Australia.
-The album was certified six-times platinum in Australia and New Zealand, and triple platinum in the United Kingdom.
+The album was certified nine-times platinum in Canada, seven-times platinum in New Zealand, quadruple platinum in Australia, and triple platinum in the United Kingdom.

 In continental Europe, Lover reached number one in Latvia, Lithuania, the Netherlands, Norway, Portugal, Spain, and Sweden.
-The album was certified triple platinum in Poland and Denmark; and platinum in Austria, Belgium, France, Italy, and Norway.
+The album was certified triple platinum in Poland and Denmark, double platinum in Austria, and platinum in Belgium, France, Germany, Italy, Norway, and Singapore.
 In China, it became the first international album to sell more than one million units within its first release week and made Swift the first international artist to have three million-selling albums, after 1989 and Reputation.
 Lover sold more than 3.2 million copies worldwide in 2019, becoming the year's best-selling album by a solo artist and the second overall, behind Japanese group Arashi's greatest hits album 5x20 All the Best!!
 1999–2019.
 The International Federation of the Phonographic Industry (IFPI) recognized Swift as the Global Recording Artist of 2019, making her the first female artist to twice earn that honor—her first being in 2014.
+As of April 2026, Lover is the eighth most-streamed album of all time on Spotify.